 The dictionary defines loyalty as giving or showing firm and constant support or allegiance to a person or institution.
 Synonyms of loyalty are faithful, true, and devoted.

-Finding out that I was a loyalist made me talk to God more about loyalty.
+Finding out that I was a loyalist made me dive into the Word and see what God had to say about loyalty.
 I asked Him to define it for me.
-God established the very essence of loyalty through His covenant relationship with His people.
+Here’s what I found: God established the very essence of loyalty through His covenant relationship with His people.

 We see this in Deuteronomy 7:7-13 (MSG):